grisp/rebar3_grisp/README.md

 ### Globally

-To install the plug-in globally, add the plug-in to your plug-ins list in `~/.config/rebar3/rebar.config`:
+To install the plugin globally, add the plugin to your plugins list in `~/.config/rebar3/rebar.config`:

 ```erlang